The Russia Investigations: Trump On Collision Course With National Security World

 First, Brennan.

-He has become an unsparing critic of the president, one especially dangerous because of the perception — one Brennan cultivates — that he knows something secret about the president based on his tenure as head of the CIA.
+He has become an unsparing critic of the president, one especially dangerous because of the perception — one that Brennan cultivates — that he knows something secret about the president based on his tenure as head of the CIA.

 Here was Brennan on Twitter, for example, back in March, faulting Trump for the way his administration handled the case of former FBI Deputy Director Andrew McCabe: